Jadesuuu/realtime-http-monitor/README.md

 ## Assumptions Made

+1. **Payload format**: Since the JSON payload format wasn't strictly defined, I built a straightforward key-value structure for it.
-1. **httpbin.org Availability**: Assumed the service is reliable and always available
+2. **httpbin.org Availability**: Assumed the service is reliable and always available
-2. **5-Minute Interval**: Chose 5 minutes as a balance between data freshness and API politeness
 3. **Data Retention**: Storing all responses indefinitely (in production, would implement cleanup)
-4. **Single Instance**: Application designed for single-instance deployment
-5. **No Authentication**: Assumed public dashboard (would add auth for production)
+4. **No Authentication**: Assumed public dashboard
-6. **SQLite Sufficient**: Assumed data volume doesn't require PostgreSQL/MySQL
+5. **SQLite Sufficient**: Assumed data volume doesn't require PostgreSQL/MySQL
-7. **Free Tier Acceptable**: Cold starts on Render are acceptable for demo purposes
+6. **Free Tier Acceptable**: Cold starts on Render are acceptable for demo purposes
-8. **Network Reliability**: Frontend assumes backend is accessible
-9. **Browser Support**: Modern browsers with WebSocket support
-10. **Time Zone**: Using ISO timestamps, letting frontend handle localization

 ---